je-sendra/LibrePass-Browser/README.md

 This is the tech stack used by the app:

-- Technology X
+- React
-- Language X
+- TypeScript
-- Technology X
+- HTML5
-- XXXXXXX
+- Bootstrap

 ## Code Conventions